neville-studio/OTP-Client/README.md

   - Microsoft Visual C++ Redistributable 2015-2019, version 16.11 (released on 2021-8-10)
 - Windows 7 Serice Pack 1 or greater:
-  - Latest version of Microsoft Visual C++ Redistributable 2015-2022
+  - Latest version of Microsoft Visual C++ Redistributable 2015-2022 P.S.
+This software is only for Windows yet.

-# Usage
+Linux-based OS: Available.
-The app is only for Windows currently.
+MacOS: No support plan.

 # Support Plan